tj12323/SGC/README.md

 |   │   │   └── ...
 │   ├── latte/
 │   │   └── ...
-│   └── ...                 \# Other categories or models evaluated on k400-val
+│   └── ...                 \# Other categories or models evaluated on rtx
 ├── nuscenes/
 └── ...                     \# Other benchmark datasets